Microsoft 365 identity models and Azure Active Directory

 |Greatest benefit||Simple to use.
 No extra directory tools or servers required.||Users can use the same credentials when accessing on-premises or cloud-based resources.|

 A cloud-only identity uses user accounts that exist only in Azure AD.
-Cloud identity is typically used by small organizations that do not have on-premises servers or do not use AD DS to manage local identities.
+Cloud-only identity is typically used by small organizations that do not have on-premises servers or do not use AD DS to manage local identities.

 Here are the basic components of cloud-only identity.